opensearch-project/sql/sql-cli/README.md

 The SQL CLI component in Open Distro for Elasticsearch (ODFE) is a stand-alone Python application and can be launched by a 'wake' word `odfesql`.

 It only supports [Open Distro for Elasticsearch (ODFE) SQL Plugin](https://opendistro.github.io/for-elasticsearch-docs/docs/sql/)
-You must have the ODFE SQL plugin installed to your Elasticsearch instance to connect.
+You must have the ODFE SQL plugin installed to your OpenSearch instance to connect.
-Users can run this CLI from MacOS and Linux, and connect to any valid Elasticsearch end-point such as Amazon Elasticsearch Service (AES).
+Users can run this CLI from MacOS and Linux, and connect to any valid OpenSearch end-point such as Amazon Elasticsearch Service (AES).

 ![](./screenshots/usage.gif)